 Below are the key documents that are necessary to operate a legal cannabis business:

 Although several states have legalized either recreational or medicinal marijuana, it is still illegal on a federal level.
 Therefore, the laws and regulations regarding how you grow, distribute, and use cannabis are subject to change at any given moment.
-This may include anything from packaging regulations, to lab testing, to water use, etc. The constant change in legislation is one of many challenges business owners, entrepreneurs, and investors will face in this rapidly growing industry.
-It is imperative to stay on top of the latest rules and guidelines to ensure your operations are always legally compliant.
+This may include anything from packaging regulations to lab testing, to water use, etc. The constant change in legislation is one of many challenges business owners face in rapidly growing industries.
+Investors and entrepreneurs work on the constant changes too.
+It is imperative to stay on top of the latest rules and guidelines.
+This ensures your operations are always legally compliant.

-By hiring a regulatory compliance technical writer familiar with the cannabis industry, your business documents are sure to adhere to the current laws and regulations regarding your operations.
+Your business documents are sure to adhere to the current laws and regulations regarding your operations.
+A regulatory compliance technical writer does the job.
 Furthermore, technical writers can generate contingency plans to help reduce regulatory risks.
-They will often use compliance management software to help manage the creation, versioning, and expiration of current policies, procedures, and other business-related documents.
+Compliance management software help manage the creation, versioning, and expiration of current policies, procedures, and other business-related documents.

-There are several types of lucrative businesses within the cannabis industry, from plant-touching businesses that deal with handling marijuana directly to ancillary cannabis businesses that involve a variety of distributors, manufacturers, and professional services.
+There are several types of lucrative businesses within the cannabis industry.
+From plant-touching businesses that deal with handling marijuana directly to ancillary cannabis businesses, there are a variety of distributors, manufacturers, and professional services.
 Regardless of the type of your business, you will need a business license.
-The licensing and application process involves providing every detail about your business such as business plan, location, finances, security plan, staffing, and much more.
+The licensing and application process provides every detail about your business.
+This includes a business plan, location, finances, security plan, staffing, and much more.
 Depending on where you live when you apply, the application requirements for licenses, registrations, and permits can vary.
-You should keep in mind this process is very time-consuming and application fees can be costly, so it is essential to get it right the first time.
+You should keep in mind this process is very time-consuming and application fees can be costly.
+It is essential to get it right the first time.

-A technical writer can help your business stand out by producing a clear and thorough business plan; showcasing everything from how your company plans to achieve its goals to how it will handle a crisis.
-Tech writers also often use automation tools to quickly generate and process documents, especially when working on applications that are hundreds or thousands of pages long.
+A technical writer can help your business stand out by producing a clear and thorough business plan.
+You showcase everything from how your company plans to achieve its goals to how it will handle a crisis.
+Tech writers also often use automation tools to quickly generate and process documents.
+This occurs when working on applications that are hundreds or thousands of pages long.
 This will ensure you present concise, yet comprehensive, documentation when applying for your license.
-With the assistance of a technical writer’s knowledge and skill set, your chances of getting a business license approved increased greatly.
+Using technical writers’ knowledge and skill sets, your chances of getting a business license approved increase greatly.

 Standard operating procedures are a series of steps or instructions to help employees carry out daily operations.
 These often include payment processing, record management, security, and more.
-In the cannabis industry, particularly with breeders and cultivators, SOPs need to clearly state what tasks are being performed and by whom to ensure the continual growth of the marijuana plant.
+In the cannabis industry, particularly with breeders and cultivators, SOPs need to clearly state what tasks are being performed.
+Also, who ensures the continual growth of the marijuana plant.

 Tech writers can help companies accurately develop, produce, and manage high-quality cannabis documentation.
-They are trained to organize information in a clear and useful manner; therefore, technical writers can produce simple, easy-to-read standard operating procedures for your company.
-For example, during your licensing application process, you may have to provide procedures for specific operations, such as how to develop a new strain of cannabis so you ensure growth of high-quality plants that will maintain your profits.
-Tech writers know how to articulate your business plans to all audiences, and can take your documentation to the next level.
+They train to organize information in a clear and useful manner.
+Technical writers can produce simple, easy-to-read standard operating procedures for your company.
+For example, during your licensing application process, you may have to provide procedures for specific operations.
+This includes how to develop a new strain of cannabis to ensure growth for maintained profits.
+Tech writers know how to articulate your business plans to all audiences.
+It takes your documentation to the next level.

 Human Resource Documents

 Human resource documents are policies and procedures that inform personnel about their job responsibilities, expectations, workplace standards & guidelines, and appropriate behaviors.
 These documents may include job descriptions, safety protocols, background checks, company policies, anti-harassment policies, and more.
 Technical writers are often experts in a variety of documentation types, including business writing.
-They can produce clear, concise, and consistent human resource documents, helping you train employees and giving them the tools to understand the strict rules associated with the marijuana industry, thus reducing compliance risk.
+They can produce clear, concise, and consistent human resource documents.
+This helps you train employees and give them the tools to understand the strict rules associated with the marijuana industry, thus reducing compliance risk.